 A continuation of Computer Science 11.
 This course will emphasize more complicated problems and their algorithmic solutions.
 The object-oriented programming paradigm will be discussed in detail, including data abstraction, inheritance and polymorphism.
 Other topics will include linked lists and trees and the use of finite-state machines in algorithm design.
 A laboratory section will meet once a week to give students practice with programming constructs.
 Two class hours and one one-hour laboratory per week.

 Requisite: Computer Science 11 or consent of the instructor.
 This course is the appropriate starting point for most students with some prior programming experience.
 Fall and spring semesters.
-Professor L. McGeoch.2015-16: Offered in Fall 2015 and Spring 2016
+Professor L. McGeoch.2018-19: Offered in Fall 2018 and Spring 2019

 This course will provide an introduction to computer systems, stressing how computers work.
 Beginning with Boolean logic and the design of combinational and sequential circuits, the course will discuss the design of computer hardware components, microprocessing and the interpretation of machine instructions, assembly languages, and basic machine architecture.
 The course will also introduce operating systems topics, basic memory management, and topics in network communication.
 Projects will include the design of digital circuits and the simulation of operating system and network processes.

 This course has no requisite and no programming experience is required.
 Fall semester.
-Professor Kaplan.2015-16: Offered in Fall 2015
+Professor Kaplan.2018-19: Not offered

 This course is the first part of a two-semester sequence examining data structures (ways of organizing data so that it can be used effectively) and algorithms (the methods that can be used to manipulate data).
 The use of appropriate data structures and algorithms can often dramatically reduce the computational work needed to solve a problem.
 Topics examined in this course will include proof techniques, run-time analysis, heaps, hash tables, sorting, searching, and divide-and-conquer algorithms.
 The course will provide advanced programming experience and will emphasize the use of abstraction in program design.